stefanonuvoli/quadmixer/README.md

 GUROBI_COMPILER     = gurobi_g++5.2
 GUROBI_LIB          = gurobi90
 ```
-You can now compile the project quadmixer.pro with QtCreator or qmake.
+You can now compile the project quadmixer.pro with qmake or QtCreator.

 ## Note
 The code has slightly changed and the results could be different from the ones showed in the paper.